ARSBlue/ToolBox-4-Iris/README.md

 **API for InterSystems IRIS with a collection of practical and useful tools**

 **Toolbox-4-Iris** includes functionality that is not available in InterSystems IRIS, but can greatly simplify the development of applications.
-This functionality includes additional classes, single methods or even more efficient macros.
-These are described in the respective packages.
+This functionality includes additional classes, single methods or even more efficient macros, which are described in the respective packages.

 **_Functions_**: These are generally static methods of an abstract class.
 Deviations from this rule are described as such.